ykh720/CS676/README.md

 and weak convergence.
 Generating correlated random numbers.
 Time-stepping methods.
 Finite difference methods for the Black-Scholes equation.
 Discretization, stability, convergence.
 Computational optimization, portfolio optimization and model calibration, data driven optimization.

+Epistemological status:

+Asg3 Q1, Q2 (no code) has some minor errors, easily fixable.
+Can check the correct answer in marked assignments.

+Asg3 Q5 has minor error which will affect the final output.
+It is fixed but not verified and tested.

+Asg4 Q6 has error regarding on how to use matlab linprog.
+Not fixed.

+Everything other than above are verified and tested and should be correct.